rzalegal/simpletype/README.md

 ### Variable type checking

-Library allows to check not only the function parameters and return value, but variable type while declaration.
+Library allows to check not only the function parameters and return value, but variable type.

 ```python
 a = Int(5) # a = 5

 b = List[Number]([1, 2, 3.0]) # b = [1, 2, 3.0]

 c = String(4.0) # an exception will be raised
 ```

-### What exceptions are actually raised
+### Exceptions actually raised

 Because of Python not being a compiled programming language we don`t have _compile time errors_, having only _runtime_ ones.